massquote/recommend-username/README.md

 # Usage

-1. Clone the repo `git clone git@github.com:massquote/recommend-username.git`.
+1. Clone the repo
+  `git clone git@github.com:massquote/recommend-username.git`

-2. Navigate to /recommend-username folder. `cd recommend-username`.
+2. Navigate to /recommend-username folder.
+  `cd recommend-username`

-3. Checkout to master. `git checkout master`.
+3. Checkout to master.
+   `git checkout master`

-4. Pull master files. `git pull origin master`.
+4. Pull master files.
+  `git pull origin master`

 5. [OPTIONAL] Add your txt file in the /res folder. txt file should contain registered name.
 One line considered 1 record (see sample file).
 Then update the path in line 17 of the index.php file.

 6. run the script by typing.
    `php index.php`

-4. Enter the email address then script will recommend the next username
+7. Enter the email address then script will recommend the next username.
+8. DONE.